 Loblaw recognizes its responsibility to respect and protect the human rights of all people who support and intersect with its business.
 Loblaw does not tolerate abuse, discrimination or harassment in any form.
-Through its formal policies, codes of conduct for colleagues and suppliers, comprehensive compliance standards and robust governance framework, Loblaw strives to uphold the rights of its customers, colleagues and employees, as well as the many workers across its supply chain.
-Loblaw's commitment to protecting human rights is founded upon a strong belief in doing what is right and a pledge to create a safe and inclusive experience across the Corporation's value chain.
+Through its formal policies, codes of conduct for colleagues/employees and suppliers, comprehensive compliance standards and robust governance framework, Loblaw strives to uphold the rights of its customers, colleagues and employees, as well as the many workers across its supply chain, including migrant and temporary labourers.
+Loblaw is committed to protecting human rights, founded on a strong belief in doing what is right, and pledges to create a safe and inclusive experience for all colleagues/employees and workers across our value chain and the many customers who choose our products.

-In November 2020, Loblaw issued a statement, Our Position on Human Rights, which outlined its commitment to creating a safe and inclusive environment for all people in line with the UNGPs on Business Human Rights.
+In November 2020, Loblaw issued a statement, Our Position on Human Rights, which outlined its commitment to creating a safe and inclusive environment for all people in line with the United Nations Guiding Principles on Business and Human Rights (UNGPs).
 Since then, the Corporation has continued to build its human rights program based on the feedback and key learnings from colleagues, customers, internal and external stakeholders, and investors.
-In 2022, Loblaw received shareholder proposals related to its human rights program and related public disclosures, including from the B.C.
-General Employees' Union General Fund and B.C.
-Government and Service Employees' Union Defence Fund ("BCGEU") regarding the Corporation's disclosure related to supplier audits.
-Loblaw engaged with its stakeholders and continued to advance its approach to human rights and provide more disclosure in this important area.